lightstreams-network/lightstreams-js-sdk/README.md

-# Lightstreams JS Gateway SDK
+# Lightstreams JS SDK

-This repository is a Javascript SDK to facilitate the usage of functionalities implemented in Lightstreams node, [http api](https://docs.lightstreams.network/api-docs).
+This repository is a Javascript SDK to facilitate the usage of functionalities implemented in the Lightstreams node (also known as the Lightstreams Gateway node, or simply Gateway), [http api](https://docs.lightstreams.network/api-docs).

 ## Requirements
 - Node > 10